Deploy Azure AD-joined virtual machines in Azure Virtual Desktop

 - Assign administrators who need local administrative privileges the Virtual Machine Administrator Login role.

 To grant users access to Azure AD-joined VMs, you must configure role assignments for the VM.
 You can assign the Virtual Machine User Login or Virtual Machine Administrator Login role either on the VMs, the resource group containing the VMs, or the subscription.
-We recommend assigning the Virtual Machine User Login role to the same user group you used for the app group at the resource group level to make it apply to all the VMs in the host pool.
+We recommend assigning the Virtual Machine User Login role to the same user group you used for the application group at the resource group level to make it apply to all the VMs in the host pool.

 Access Azure AD-joined VMs